News & Reviews News Wire Lengthy Amtrak delays in August come in many of the same places: Analysis

 What happened?
 Both of the train’s ALC42 Charger locomotives became disabled east of Ephrata, Wash.
 Including the need to secure replacement motive power and most likely transport a fresh operating crew to the site, the train lost more than 9 hours stopped overnight.

-Both the Surface Transportation Board are currently collecting mountains of data exploring reasons and responsibilities for delays to the Sunset Limited and Crescent, respectively [see “STB to end discovery portion …,” Trains News Wire, Aug.
+Both the Surface Transportation Board and Justice Department are currently collecting mountains of data exploring reasons and responsibilities for delays to the Sunset Limited and Crescent, respectively [see “STB to end discovery portion …,” Trains News Wire, Aug.
 20, 2024, and “Buttigieg: Justice Department lawsuit …,” News Wire, Aug.
 1, 2024].
 And Amtrak meticulously slices, dices, and categorizes a monthly “Host Railroad Report” that attributes causes of delay minutes by route and host.

 The Builder breakdown, on the other hand, is one of the final entries in a register of lengthy delays compiled by News Wire nearly every day during August.
 Instead of drawing general conclusions from eyes-glazing tables, this information is necessarily anecdotal and far from complete.
 For instance, no attempt was made to include electric transmission, heat, or flooding-related impacts that affected dozens of Northeast Corridor trains on multiple occasions [see “Weather issues disrupt Amtrak, NJ Transit…,” News Wire, Aug.
 18, 2024].